bluzky/tarams/README.md

 - `type` is required, `Tarams` support same data type as `Ecto`.
 I borrowed code from Ecto
 - `default`: default value or default function
 - `cast_func`: custom cast function
-- `number, format, length, in, not_in, func, required` are available validations
+- `number, format, length, in, not_in, func, required, each` are available validations
+- `from`: use value from another field
 - `as`: alias key you will receive from `Tarams.cast` if casting is succeeded